Onrust Dock of 5,000 tons: At Onrust

-In November 1883 HNLMS Koning der Nederlanden was reported to be in Onrust Dock of 5,000 tons.
-Later she was in Surabaya.
-On 5 September 1884 she was again reported in the dock.
+In November 1883, HNLMS Koning der Nederlanden was reported to be serviced by Onrust Dock of 5,000 tons before moving on to Surabaya.
+On 5 September 1884 the Koning der Nederlanden was again reported to being serviced by the dock.
 On 18 January 1884 HNLMS Atjeh was lifted by Onrust Dock of 5,000 tons.
 When she had been lifted 1.5 m Atjeh suddenly collapsed to port.
-No significant damage was reported, but dockmaster Duyvetter was said to have been moved to Surabaya, because his inexperience caused irregularities in the operation of the dock.
-In February 1884 the American ship Evie Reed of Captain Rawdon used the dock.
-In December 1884 or January 1885 the Barque Kosmopoliet III of Captain G.J.
-Alberts of 3,924 m3 capacity was in the dock to get her copper skin repaired.
+No significant damage was reported, but dockmaster Duyvetter was transferred to Surabaya, due to his inexperience causing irregularities in the operation of the dock.
+In February 1884 the American ship Evie Reed used the dock.
+In December 1884 or January 1885 the Barque Kosmopoliet III of 3,924 m3 capacity was in the dock to get her copper skin repaired.
 By 20 January 1885 these repairs were finished.

-In April 1885 the Prins Hendrik was in Onrust Dock of 5,000 tons when the Russian armored cruiser Minin of 6,234t arrived before Onrust Island.
-She had been rejected at Singapore.
-Minin had a draft of 26 feet, which could be lessened to 23.5 feet by unloading her guns, ammunition, sailing equipment and the like.
-In May she was indeed unloading, and in June she occupied the dock while Koningin Emma der Nederlanden was waiting her turn.
+In April 1885 the Prins Hendrik was in Onrust Dock of 5,000 tons when the Russian armored cruiser Minin of 6,234t arrived at Onrust Island after being rejected from docking in Singapore.
+Minin had a draft of 26 feet, which, in May, it tried to lessen to 23.5 feet by unloading her guns, ammunition, sailing equipment and the like.
+In June the Minin continued to occupy the dock while Koningin Emma der Nederlanden sat nearby waiting to dock.
 In December 1885 a Russian squadron consisting of Russian cruiser Vladimir Monomakh, and the smaller Oprichnik and Razboinik visited Batavia.
 Razboinik visited the Onrust dock to repair a leak under the waterline.

-After the harbor of Tanjung Priok had been made ready the Dutch government had less reason to maintain a naval base at Onrust, and so it was closed.
+After the harbor of Tanjung Priok was placed back into service, the Dutch government had less reason to maintain a naval base at Onrust, leading to its closing.
 Onrust Dock of 5,000 tons was closed on 16 February 1886.
-On 1 April 1886 HNLMS Banca, HNLMS Merapi, and the hopper barges Rambang and Soerabaja started to pull the dock from Onrust to Surabaya.
+On 1 April 1886 HNLMS Banca, HNLMS Merapi, and the hopper barges Rambang and Soerabaja began to tow the dock from Onrust to Surabaya.